-Other, net 4 2
+Other, net (1) 2

-Loss beforeitems impacting comparability (80) (20)

-Items impacting comparability:

-Content Services business (160) -

-Charge to reflect impairments (34) -

-Severance and restructuring costs (83) -

-Loss before interest, minority interest

-and taxes $(357) $ (20)
+Loss before interest and taxes $(357) $ (20)

-Gross margin decreased $158 million in the third quarter of 2001 compared to the third quarter of 2000.
-Weak market conditions in the broadband and communicationssectors negatively impacted the 2001 gross margin.
+In the third quarter of 2001, Broadband Services recorded charges totaling $277 million due to the continued weak market conditions in the broadband and communications sectors.
+The charges related to the content services business ($160 million), costs associated with restructuring Broadband Services’ business ($83 million) and the write down of the value of certain broadband-related long-lived assets and excess network equipment to net realizable value ($34 million).
+The amount related to the content services business included the write-off of the value of Broadband Services’ investment in content services entities, the impairment of related assets and a valuation adjustment on a derivative instrument associated with the content systems business.
+The adjustment to the derivative instrument was reflected in revenue resulting in negative revenue for 2001.
+Gross margin for the third quarter 2001 also reflects continued weakness in market conditions which negatively impacted results of operations.
 Third quarter 2000 gross margin benefited from the significant increase in the market value of Broadband Services’ merchant investments.
-Operating expenses (including depreciation) decreased in the third quarter of 2001 compared to the third quarter of 2000 as a result of reduced business activities including a reduction in the number of employees.

-Items Impacting Comparability

-In the third quarter of 2001, Broadband Services recorded charges totaling $277 million.
-The charge related to the content services business ($160 million),severance and costs associated with exiting the content services portions of Broadband Services’ business ($83 million) and the write down of the value of certain broadband-related long-lived assets and excess network equipment to fair value ($34 million).
-The amount related to the content services business included the write-off of the value of Broadband Services’ investment in content services entities, the impairment of related assets and a valuation adjustment on a derivative instrument associated with the content systems business.

 Corporate and Other

-Corporate and Other realized a loss before interest, minority interests and taxes of $60 million, excluding items impacting comparability, in the third quarter of 2001 compared to a loss of $106 million in the same period of 2000.Significant components ofIBIT are as follows (in millions):
+Corporate and Other realized a loss before interest, minority interests and taxes of $818 million in the third quarter of 2001 compared to a loss of $106 million in the same period of 2000.

-Third Quarter

-2001 2000

-Loss before item impacting comparability $ (59) $(106)

-Item impacting comparability:

-Loss on investing activities (783) -

-Loss before interest, minority interest

-and taxes $(842) $(106)

-Third quarter 2001 and 2000 results include unallocated corporate-wide expenses.
-Expenses in 2001 were partially offset by interest income from notes receivable.

-Items Impacting Comparability

-In the third quarter of 2001 Enron recorded charges totaling $710 million ($506 million after tax) related to the acquisition of LJM’s interest in four entities (the Raptor SPEs) and a charge of $73 million ($48 million after-tax) to write down Enron’sinvestment in NPW warrants acquired in connection with the termination of the Raptor SPEs.

-In September 2001, as a result of deterioration in the credit quality of the Raptor SPEs caused by a decline inEnron and NPW’s stock price as well as the increasing dilutive effect on Enron’s earnings per share calculation, Enron acquired, for approximately $35 million, LJM’s interests in the Raptor SPEs which were created in 2000 to hedge certain of Enron’s merchant and other investments.
+In September 2001, as a result of deterioration in the credit quality of the Raptor SPEs caused by a decline in NPW’s stock price, the increase in Raptor’s exposure under derivative contracts with Enron and the increasing dilutive effect on Enron’s earnings per share calculation, Enron acquired, for approximately $35 million, LJM’s interests in the Raptor SPEs which were created in 2000 to hedge certain of Enron’s merchant and other investments.
 See Notes 3 and 4 to the Consolidated Financial Statements.
+Enron recorded charges totaling $710 million ($462 million after tax) related to the acquisition of the Raptor SPEs and a charge of $58 million ($38 million after-tax) to write down Enron’s investment in NPW warrants acquired in connection with the termination of the Raptor SPEs.

 Interest and Related Charges, net

 Interest and related charges, net is reported net of interest capitalized of $22 million and $3 million for the third quarter of 2001 and 2000, respectively.
-The net expense decreased $46 million in the third quarter of 2001 as compared to the same period of 2000, primarily due to lower interest rates resulting from general market conditions within the U.S.
+The net expense decreased $58 million in the third quarter of 2001 as compared to the same period of 2000, primarily due to decreased debt levels and lower interest rates resulting from general market conditions within the U.S.

 Income Tax Expense